-There are only two main characters who takes up 95% of the screentime here.
+There are only two main characters who take up 95% of the screen time here.
 This makes sense as the film is only 45 mins long and no other important characters can be added.
-The story stars off slowly with the rain theme being the most obvious and prevalent throughout the film.
-Our main character, Takao Akizuki, a 15 year old aspiring shoemaker, has a habit of going to a nearby park whenever it rains in the morning.
+The story starts off slowly with the rain theme being the most obvious and prevalent throughout the film.
+Our main character, Takao Akizuki, a 15-year-old aspiring shoemaker, has a habit of going to a nearby park whenever it rains in the morning.
 One day, he does the same and sees a young woman, Yukino, sitting in the ancient shelter.
-They have an awkward conversation, with Takao trying to draw her shoes and feet while Yukino enjoys beer with chocolate.
+They have an awkward conversation, with Takao trying to draw her shoes and feet while Yukino enjoys a beer with chocolate.
 As they start to meet more often due to the monsoon season in Japan, their relationship starts to blossom and we will be seeing more of each of their’s life.
 Yukino gives Takao a tanka which will be an important story theme till the end of the film.